 Through Social Development, pupils are given opportunities to use a range of social skills; participate in the local community; appreciate diverse viewpoints; participate, volunteer and cooperate; resolve conflict; engage with the ‘British values‘ of democracy, the rule of law, liberty, respect and tolerance.

 Through Cultural Development, pupils are given opportunities to appreciate cultural influences; appreciate the role of Britain’s parliamentary system; participate in culture opportunities; understand, accept, respect and celebrate diversity.

-As of November 2014, schools are required to promote British Values.
+Schools are required to promote British Values.